Dragon121222/DSOFTOLD/README.md

 Using this system, one can create a neural net or any other operator defined as the composition of other operators going from R^N to R^M.
 This process is facilatated by a double function pointer which is filled through the use of the GUI.
 The next version of this software will be much better organized and hopefully, more complete.

+I believe my information theory code is also listed here.
+Software which is a basic implementation of the various representations I came up with for vectors in real finite dimensional vector spaces.